Pope Gregory X: Papal election

 The election of Visconti, after a two-year, nine-month struggle, came as a complete surprise to him, since it took place while he was engaged in the Ninth Crusade at Acre in Palestine with King Edward I of England.
 Not wanting to abandon his mission, his first action, upon hearing of his election, was to send out appeals for aid to the Crusaders.
 At his final sermon at Acre just before setting sail for Italy, he famously remarked, quoting Psalm 137: "If I forget thee, O Jerusalem, let my right hand forget her cunning."

 Nonetheless, Visconti had to return to Italy immediately, since he had been summoned by the Cardinals in order to accept the election at their hands.
 On 1 January 1272, the Pope-Elect reached Brindisi.
 After another month of travel, he arrived in Viterbo, the site of the Election, where the Cardinals were waiting, in early February 1272.
 On some unknown date over the next few weeks after his arrival, he completed the Election by accepting the Papacy; it was in Viterbo that he assumed the papal mantle.
 But he was still careful to call himself Episcopus-electus.
 On 13 March 1272, he entered Rome with the entire Roman Curia.
 Since he was not in Holy Orders, he had to be ordained a priest, which took place on 19 March 1272.
 He was consecrated a bishop and finally crowned on 27 March 1272 at St. Peter's Basilica.

+Papal protection of Jews and condemnation of the "blood libel"

+On the seventh of October 1272 Gregory X in Orvieto gave the papal bull "Vineam Sorec" on treatment of the Jews to John Lectator, the vice-chancellor of the Holy Roman Empire in which he sought to offer his protection for Jews, clarify church teaching on treatment of Jews and condemn violence against Jews, forced baptism and the blood libel. (a false claim that Jews killed children for ritual purposes) In the bull Gregory reaffirms teachings of Pope St Gregory the great, saying "Even as it is not allowed to the Jews in their assemblies presumptuously to undertake for themselves more than that which is permitted them by law, even so they ought not to suffer any disadvantage in those [privileges] which have been granted them."
+(This sentence was first written by Gregory the great).He then also condemns forced baptisms saying: "We decree moreover that no Christian shall compel them or any one of their group to come to baptism unwillingly." and "For, indeed, that person who is known to have come to Christian baptism not freely, but unwillingly, is not believed to possess the Christian faith."

+Gregory then condemns Christians who "seize, imprison, wound, torture, mutilate, kill or inflict violence on them [Jews]".Gregory also says that no one should disturb the Jews during their festivals with "clubs or stones or anything else."